feerposser/basic-docker-network-tutorial/readme.md

 > To solve this problem, let's try to create a Mongo container.

-First things first, let take a look on the [docker image MongoDB documentation](https://hub.docker.com/_/mongo).
+First things first, let's take a look on the [MongoDB Docker image documentation](https://hub.docker.com/_/mongo).
 To create a container using Mongo we can run the "mongo" official image and set the environment variables to match with the ones in the app.py file.
+If you don't know what are the environment variables, take a look on my previus post by [clicking here](https://feerposser.medium.com/docker-and-docker-compose-env-file-tutorial-daefb5605e0e).

 `docker run -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=admin -d --name tutorial-mongo-container mongo`